Nicolelir/psicologist-appointment-booking/README.md

 ### Sign Up Page

-Registration allows users to book and appointment with the therapist and also post a review after their booking.
+- Registration allows users to book and appointment with the therapist and also post a review after their booking.
+Users are required to add their Email, Username and Password twice, to ensure the correct one is saved.
+If any field is not filled in appropriately then a display message is used to inform the user with how to procede to complete the form.

+- A 'Forgot Password' page is also re-designed from the AllAuth templates but it's full functionality is not yet activated for this version.

 ![]()